rubenwardy/minetest_modding_book/en/chapters/environment.md

 {% endhighlight %}

 This will delete all map blocks in that area, *inclusive*.
-This means that some nodes will be deleted outside the are as they will be on a mapblock which overlaps the area bounds.
+This means that some nodes will be deleted outside the area as they will be on a mapblock which overlaps the area bounds.